Workshops

 OpenGL ES 2.0.

-We will have workshops each week on Saturday (it will last 4-5 hours).
-The schedule (it may vary a little, depending on the number of questions, or the lesson):
+We will have workshops every Saturday (lasting 4-5 hours).
+The schedule (subject to minor changes, depending on the number of questions or the lesson):

-– you will receive some questions from the previous lesson (it is not a test, the purpose of the questions is to check if everyone understood the previous lesson);
+• You will receive some questions about the previous lesson (not a test; the purpose is to check if everyone understood the content).

-– the presentation of the new lesson will follow and will take about 30 min – 1 hour;
+• A presentation of the new lesson will follow, lasting about 30 minutes to 1 hour.